Doctors Note Logo

 How to Use ACV for Kidney Stones: Important Doctor's Precautions

-Apple cider vinegar might help reduce kidney stone formation by raising urine citrate, improving mineral solubility, and promoting hydration, but proper dilution, dosing, and timing are essential to prevent issues like tooth enamel erosion, digestive discomfort, and altered potassium levels.
-Certain conditions—from gastric ulcers and GERD to kidney disease—and interactions with medications mean you should always discuss ACV use with your doctor first.
+Apple cider vinegar (ACV) may help prevent kidney stones by increasing urine citrate, improving mineral solubility, and supporting hydration.
+However, proper dilution, dosing, and timing are critical to avoid tooth enamel erosion, digestive upset, and potassium imbalances.
+People with GERD, gastric ulcers, kidney disease, or those on certain medications should consult a doctor before using ACV.

 answer background